 FOR IMMEDIATE RELEASE

-Nogent-sur-Seine, March 9, 2017 – The very first Camille Claudel Museum will officially open to the public on March 26th, 2017, in Nogent-sur-Seine.
+Nogent-sur-Seine, March 9, 2017 – The very first Camille Claudel Museum officially opened to the public on March 26th, 2017** in Nogent-sur-Seine.
 This is an important and unique cultural event where the public will have access to the world’s biggest collection of works by Camille Claudel.